Period order quantity is a lot-sizing technique under which the lot size is equal to the net requirements for a given number of periods.

-Period order quantity is a lot-size technique that orders to cover requirements for a variable number of periods based on order and holding costs, as opposed to a fixed period quantity that uses a standard number of periods.)
+It is a lot-size technique that orders to cover requirements for a variable number of periods based on order and holding costs, as opposed to a fixed period quantity that uses a standard number of periods.

 Calculation of Period Order Quantity